EFFECTIVE: August 25, 2017

 “Personal Information" means information associated with or used to identify a specific person.
-Your Personal Information includes: (1) contact data (such as your e-mail address, mailing address, telephone number, school name and school grade); and (2) certain Usage Data, such as the IP address from which you access the Services (as further discussed in Section 3b. below)
+Your Personal Information includes: (1) contact data (such as your e-mail address, mailing address, telephone number, school name and school grade); and (2) Location Data (as defined below) and (3) certain Usage Data, such as the IP address from which you access the Services (as further discussed in Section 3b. below)

 “General Information” is information about an individual’s online activity that, by itself, cannot be used to identify him or her, such as browser type, operating system and the dates/times of Services access.

 Personal Information and General Information may be linked together.
 Different types of General Information also may be linked together and, once linked, may identify an individual person.

 a.
 Information that You Provide to Surfrider Foundation: You may provide us with your Personal Information when you contact us for help or information, create an account to use one of the Services; make a donation to one of our campaigns, post your biographical information on the Sites or otherwise voluntarily supply your Personal Information to us.
 We may collect information, some of which may be Personal Information, as otherwise described to you at the point of collection or pursuant to your consent.

 b.
 Information that We Collect When You Use the Services: When you use the Services, we may automatically collect Information about how you interact with the Services, such as (i) IP address; (ii) domain server; (iii) type of device(s) used to access the Services; (iv) web browser(s) used to access the Services; (v) statistics and information associated with the interaction between your browser or device and the Services; and (vi) referring webpage or other source through which you accessed the Services (collectively, “Usage Data”).
 Depending on applicable law, some Usage Data is Personal Information and some is General Information.